apache/geode-native/examples/dotnet/FunctionExecutionCs/README.md

 * Build and install [Apache Geode Native](https://github.com/apache/geode-native)

 ## Running
-* Run the following Powershell script which starts the Geode Locator, deploys the jar file containing your function, start the Geode Server, and create region.
+* Run the following Powershell script which starts the Geode Locator, deploys the jar file containing your function, starts the Geode Server, and creates the region.
   ```
   PS> startserver.ps1
   ```